KidQuant/Airbnb-Analysis-in-Brooklyn/README.md

 ## Data

 I used data from Airbnb listing data from [InsideAirbnb.com](http://www.insideairbnb.com), which scrapes the most recent Airbnb listing information for millions of Airbnb apartments and rooms all across the globle.
+I also used Zillow's Home Value index and listing trends for neighborhood data.